Featured Projects

 Challenges

-- Multiple unidentified objects appearing in radar/telescope scans required complex data association to link each detection to correct previous state
+- Ambiguous sensor measurements (radar, optical) with multiple unidentified objects required robust data association to link detections to the correct satellite state

 Solutions